top of page

 Year Opened: 1995 Capacity: 7,500

-The Wildcats have enjoyed a great deal of success over their history, qualifying for the NCAA tournament 22 times, and reaching the Frozen Four on seven occasions.
-New Hampshire finished as national runners-up in 1999 and 2003.
-UNH counts among its alumni a Hockey Hall of Famer (Rod Langway), a Hobey Baker Award winner (Jason Krog), and 25 First-Team All-Americans.
-Forty-six former Wildcats have played in the National Hockey League.
+The Wildcats have qualified for the NCAA tournament 22 times, most recently in 2013.
+UNH has reached the Frozen Four seven times, finishing as national runners-up in 1999 and 2003.
+UNH counts among its alumni 25 First-Team All-Americans.
+47 former Wildcats have played in the National Hockey League, most notably Hockey Hall of Famer Rod Langway.

-There are concession stands located on each side of the rectangular-shaped concourse.
-These stands feature your arena basics, including pizzas, hot dogs, and chicken tenders.
-A variety of snacks can be found at each of these stands.
-Again, the basics (popcorn, pretzels, boxed candy) are well represented.
+There are small concession stands located on each side of the rectangular-shaped concourse.
+Each stand features one pillar of the arena menu standards (hot dogs, burgers, pizza, chicken tenders) A variety of snacks can be found at each of these stands.
+Again, the basics (popcorn, pretzels, candy, nachos) are well represented.
+Fans looking for unique items can search for chili and cornbread, meatball subs, or baked goods served up at one of the portable stands.
+A stand serving up Dippin’ Dots is popular with the younger fans in attendance.

 Coca-Cola products are featured at the Whittemore Center.
 Fans looking for an adult beverage can choose from several national brands of beer and wine.
-If craft beers are more your style, brews from local favorites 603 Brewery, Stoneface Brewing, and Cisco Brewers are available.
+If craft beers are more your style, brews from several local breweries are featured, highlighted by the Go Cats IPA from Deciduous Brewing.

 At any college game, the game day atmosphere is driven primarily by the pep band and student section.
 At the Whittemore Center, the students don’t disappoint.
 While this student section may not be as loud and salty as others in New England, they make their presence known with a repertoire of chants and songs.
 The band plays through most play stoppages, creating a lively atmosphere.

-Fans are met as soon as they enter Whittemore Center Arena by several tables from local businesses hawking their wares, and conducting giveaways and auctions.
-Displays line the walls of the facility with photos of current and former UNH teams, alumni who played in the NHL, New Hampshire hockey history, and more.
+Even though the Whittemore Center is a gray, concrete building, UNH has made great efforts to soften what could be a drab and cold facility.
+Photos fill the walls all over the Whittemore Center of current and former UNH teams, alumni who played in the NHL, displays of New Hampshire hockey history, and more.
 Banners honoring championship and tournament teams hang over the ice.
-There’s a lot to see at Whittemore Center.
+There’s a lot to check out at Whittemore Center.

-There are 50/50 raffles and in-game contests to keep the casual fan interested.
-A large video board hangs at center ice and is put to good use with replays, hype videos, and graphics.
+There are 50/50 raffles and in-game contests to keep casual fans interested.
+A large video board hangs at center ice and is put to good use with replays, hype videos, fan cams, and graphics.

 A highlight of every Wildcat game is the tossing of the fish onto the ice surface.
 After New Hampshire scores their first goal, a student tosses a fish from the crowd onto the ice.
 The tradition is said to have begun in the late 70s to mock the opponents having to “fish” the puck out of their net.